uwetom/media-production-worksheets/week_16-VR-Interactions/README.md

 [https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples](https://github.com/Unity-Technologies/XR-Interaction-Toolkit-Examples)

-At the time of writing this worksheet the project only worked with Unity 2022, here is a version which works with Unity 6
+At the time of writing this worksheet the project only worked with Unity 2022, here is a version ar dwhich works with Unity 6

 [https://github.com/uwetom/XR-Interaction-Toolkit-Examples](https://github.com/uwetom/XR-Interaction-Toolkit-Examples)